Gratiano

 What does Gratiano reveal about the Christian community in Venice?

-Gratiano's function within the play's social arithmetic is to articulate at the level of speech what the Christian community holds at the level of disposition.
-The community itself — Antonio, Bassanio, Lorenzo, Salarino, Solanio, Gratiano — operates within a specific moral register.
-They are generous to each other (the play's friendship plot turns on Antonio's willingness to mortgage his body for Bassanio's courtship); they are contemptuous of Shylock; they regard their contempt as consistent with their generosity.
-Gratiano is the figure who makes the contempt visible.
-The other figures hold the same positions but tend to voice them more discreetly.
-Antonio's "I am like to call thee so again, to spit on thee again" in 1.3 is voiced privately to Shylock; Gratiano's "infidel" and "Jew" in 4.1 are public.
-Lorenzo's "faithless Jew" in 2.4 is delivered to Gratiano as a piece of explanation; Gratiano's "second Daniel" in 4.1 is delivered to Shylock as a piece of triumph.
-The contrast in volume is constant.
-What Gratiano reveals about the Christian community is therefore not that it holds positions different from his — it does not — but that the community's polite register depends on having a Gratiano who can deliver the impolite version when the situation calls for it.
-The closing couplet, with its coarse-comic ring-pun, performs the same function in the marriage-resolution register.
-The Belmont household needs a figure who can mark the comic-domestic ordinary alongside the lyric celebration, and Gratiano is the figure.
-Hazlitt's "very admirable subordinate character" is therefore exact: Gratiano is admirable not as a moral exemplar but as a structural reagent — the figure who makes visible the play's economy of speech.
+His job is to say out loud what the Christian community holds quietly.
+That community – Antonio, Bassanio, Lorenzo, Salarino, Solanio, Gratiano – runs on a consistent moral register: generous to each other (the friendship plot turns on Antonio's willingness to mortgage his body for Bassanio's courtship), contemptuous of Shylock, and untroubled by the contradiction.
+Gratiano is the one who makes the contempt audible.
+The others hold the same positions but voice them more discreetly: Antonio's "I am like to call thee so again, to spit on thee again" in A1S3 is said privately to Shylock; Gratiano's "infidel" and "Jew" in A4S1 are public.
+Lorenzo's "faithless Jew" in A2S4 is an aside to Gratiano; Gratiano's "second Daniel" in A4S1 is hurled straight at Shylock in triumph.
+The difference is always one of volume.
+What he reveals, then, is not that he holds different views from the rest – he does not – but that the community's polite manner depends on having a Gratiano to deliver the impolite version when the moment calls for it.
+The closing couplet does the same job in the marriage plot: the Belmont household needs someone to mark the comic-domestic ordinary alongside the lyric celebration, and he is that someone.
+"A very admirable subordinate character," in this sense, is exact – Gratiano is admirable not as a model but as a kind of reagent, the figure who makes the play's economy of speech visible.

 Does Gratiano change across the play?